liugangcode/infoalign-package/README.md

 ```
 from infoalign.representer import InfoAlignRepresenter

-# Load the pretrained model
+# Load the pretrained model.
+The model will be automatically downloaded to the specified path
 model = InfoAlignRepresenter(model_path='infoalign_model/pretrain.pt')

 # Predict representation for a single SMILES string (returns a NumPy array)